kremeyer/greenWTE/doc/tutorials.rst

     python3 -m greenWTE.solve_iter Si-kappa-m555.hdf5 static_kappa.h5 -k 2.5 -w -300 -t 300 -os none -s gradT

-This will compute the thermal conductivity for a spatial frequency of 2.5 rad/m at a temperature of 300 K at a frequency of 1e-300 Hz (i.e. static).
+This will compute the thermal conductivity for a spatial frequency of 2.5 rad/m at a temperature of 300 K at a frequency of 1e-300 Hz (i.e. static) using a temperature gradient as the source term, which does not require and outer solver.
 The results will be saved in the file `static_kappa.h5` and the consolue output should look like::

     frequency                 κ_xx               κ_xx_P               κ_xx_C     |κ_xx|   |κ_xx_P|   |κ_xx_C|